 Cutting Down Taxes and Preserving the Work

-Healthcare Directives: Speaking When You Can’t
+Healthcare Directives: Speaking When You Cannot

 Passing Forward Values, Not Just Possessions

-Making the Call—Why Planning Begins Now
+Making the Call: Why Planning Begins Now